thebeebs/devstarworkshop/instructions/deployment/commandlinegit.md

 ## Clone using Git command line interface ##

-First, make sure you have the Git URL for the weapon of your selection (displayed after [squad selection](../squadSelection.md)).
+First, make sure you have the Git URL for the weapon of your selection on the previous page.

 1. Create a local folder in your machine.